 What are your best tips for seating guests at a dinner party?

-Separate married couples so they can get to know different people during dinner, and seat people who don’t know each other – but have similar interests – together to encourage new friendships.
+Separate married couples so they can get to know different people during dinner, and seat people who don’t know each other—but have similar interests—together to encourage new friendships.

-Given that this is an election year, what is your advice for managing conversations that get a bit too impassioned?
+What is your advice for managing conversations that get a bit too impassioned?

 People who live in Washington are very good at changing the subject quickly to make sure the conversation doesn’t get too heated.
 Also, many guests make a conscious effort not to create an uncomfortable moment for the hostess or the other guests.
-[Click here for some great tips for talking politics at parties.]

 What percentage of your parties are purpose-driven versus purely for fun?